b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 sco(s)
 ```

-Hmm, their identical.
+Hmm, they are identical.
 OK, in that situation let's see who is more consistent with their scores.

 To test the spread of the scores around the mean we will subtract every single score from the mean and take their average (average of the differences).